 I learned about focus stacking and perspective shift.
-I learned that I should have bought the more expensive extension tube (and I did) and that I could improve my focus stacking method by using software with my Mac to automatically move the focal point of my lens.
+I realized that I should have bought the more expensive extension tube (and I did) and that I could improve my focus stacking method by using software with my Mac to move the focal point of my lens automatically.

 I had a lot of fun with this workshop.
 Loren taught me that I don't have to wait for macro photography opportunities to come to me.
 What we did in the studio that day is easy to duplicate at home.
-When it snows or when I am bored but just don't want to get outside, I can still create interesting photographs.
+When it snows or when I am bored at home but don't want to get outside, I can still create interesting photographs.
 And I don't have to go further than my kitchen window.

 I haven't tried any macro myself, but I'll probably give it a go sooner or later.